jbracker/polymonad-proofs/README.md

       This definition is equivalent to the definition in the `Bijection` module when the underlying category is *Set*.
   * `Functor`:
-    Definition of functors, profunctors, monoidal functors and closed functors.
+    Definition of functors, profunctors, (lax) monoidal functors and closed functors.
     * `Application`, `Association`, `Constant` and `Composition`:
       Combinators to manipulate functors, e.g., apply them to certain arguments, compose them or reassociate them.
     * `Examples`: